saa-ts-dacs/dacs/statement_of_principles.md

 **Principle 7: Archival descriptions may be presented at varying levels of detail to produce a variety of outputs.**

 The nature and origins of a body of archival materials may be summarized in their entirety in a single collective description.
 However, the extent and complexity of archival materials may require a more detailed description of their various components as well.
-The resulting technique of multilevel description is “the preparation of descriptions that are related to one another in a part-to-whole relationship and that need complete identification of both parts and the comprehensive whole in multiple descriptive records.”<sup>5</sup> This requires some elucidation regarding the order in which such information is presented and the relationships between description(s) of the parts and the description of the whole.<sup>6</sup>
+The resulting technique of multilevel description is "the preparation of descriptions that are related to one another in a part-to-whole relationship and that need complete identification of both parts and the comprehensive whole in multiple descriptive records."<sup>5</sup> This requires some elucidation regarding the order in which such information is presented and the relationships between description(s) of the parts and the description of the whole.<sup>6</sup>

 **Principle 7.1:** **Levels of description correspond to levels of arrangement.**